Translated by Misaki

 In the 16th century, Sen no Rikyū, who was a merchant in Sakai, Osaka, has completed the art of tea and developed the original form of sadō.
 Rikyū was one of the confidants of Toyotomi Hideyoshi, a powerful general.
 It is believed that many generals learned sadō under Rikyū.
 He not only simplified the temae 点前 "the procedure of making matcha" but also invented a more refined style of sadō, which is used even today.
 Before Rikyū, they were using imported items from China.
 It was Rikyū who ordered that the utensils and tearooms be produced in Japan, bringing about a revolutionary change in the Japanese arts and through tea.

 *1 Zen shū: A sect of Buddhism.
 Seated meditation called zazen is the basic discipline for those who practice Zen.

 The Meaning Behind "Dō"

-As mentioned above, sadō has been deeply associated with Zen.
-Rikyū is known to have introduced the concept of "wabi sabi” to sadō, thus initiating an original Japanese aesthetics.
+As mentioned above, sadō is deeply associated with Zen.
+Rikyū is known to have introduced the concept of "wabi sabi” to sadō, thus initiating an original Japanese aesthetic.
 "Wabi" refers to the aesthetic values found in solitude and simplicity, while "sabi" refers to the beauty found in rustic, imperfect and original things.

 Image courtesy of A Simple Way of Making and Enjoying Matcha At Home (Japanese)